q-contradiction/gambling/roulette_strategy.md

 called odds ratio.

 Let’s visualize how the margin is applied to a probability event.
-The margin of an Event i with odds of o and probability p is:
+The margin of an event i with odds of o and probability p is:
 $M_i = \\frac{1}{o} - p$.
 We will use the [implied
 package](https://opisthokonta.net/?p=1797) to convert fair probabilities to bookmaker’s odds by applying sequentially a margin of 1/36 and 2/36,